 All About Muscle Cramps

-Most of us have experienced the pain of a muscle cramp or "charley horse."
-Muscle
+Most people know the pain of a muscle cramp or "charley horse."
+Muscle cramps are

-cramps--involuntary muscle contractions--are common.
+involuntary muscle contractions.
+They are common.
 But even though they can be quite

 painful, they don't usually cause damage.